WhatsApp/erlfmt/doc/erlfmt_parse.md

   * `{record_field, Anno, Expr, Name, Field}`
   * `{attribute, Anno, record, [Name, FieldsTuple]}`

-* The attribute values are not "normalized" - they are represented in the abstract term format instead of as concrete terms.
-Additionally, the value of attributes is always a list of expressions.
+* The value of an attribute node is always a list of abstract term formats instead of concrete terms.
+The name is always represented as a full `atom` node.

 * The `clause` node has a different AST representation:
   `{clause, Anno, Name, Args, Guards, Body}`, where the newly added `Name` field